itsyanzhiliu/Leetcode/Linked List.md

  */
 class Solution {
     public ListNode addTwoNumbers(ListNode l1, ListNode l2) {
-        ListNode dummyHead = new ListNode(0);
+        // Define a pointer that points to the head pointer and returns the result ListNode dummyHead = new ListNode(0);

-        ListNode cur = dummyHead;
+        // Define a portable pointer that points to the sum of two values ListNode cur = dummyHead;

         int carry = 0;

         while (l1 != null || l2 != null) {